Tuesday, January 21, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

 Dynamic DNS is an essential feature of home routers.
-It allows for attaching the router's WAN IP address with a meaningful domain name of the user's choice.
-They can then use that domain to create remote services, such as a VPN or a game server.
+It allows for attaching the router’s WAN IP address with a meaningful domain name of the user’s choice, allowing them not to have to remember their WAN IP address, which regularly changes over time or when they restart their router/modem.

-Here's the full notice:
+Here’s the full notice from D-Link:

 Dear D-Link Customer,